 Search houses by historic district or street address.
 Information is from “Ipswich in the Massachusetts Bay Colony,” by Thomas Franklin Waters; Susan Nelson’s inventory for the Ipswich Historical Commission; and the Ipswich inventory on the MACRIS site.

-View houses by historic districts:
+View houses by historic districts and neighborhoods

 - Architectural Preservation District